patooworld/vsixvhax/Completion-Cache.md

 For completion to still be usably in medium to large projects, vshaxe relies on a "Completion Cache".
 Essentially, it uses the `.hxml` you provided in your [Display Configuration](/vshaxe/vshaxe/wiki/Configuration#display-configurations-and-display-server) to build the project through the Haxe display server once on startup (with `--no-output`).
 This is also responsible for the slight delay until completion features are available initially.

+Note that the cache not only impacts the speed of [Completion](/vshaxe/vshaxe/wiki/Completion) itself, but also practically almost every other feature the Haxe Language Server provides as well, since they all rely on various [Compiler Services](https://haxe.org/manual/cr-completion.html).

 ### How to tell if the completion cache works?

 If everything goes well, you will see this in your Haxe Output Channel:

 [[images/completion-cache/good.png]]

-However, if your project has compiler errors at the time the Haxe language server is started, or the provided `.hxml` is just not suitable for building, you will see something like this instead:
+However, if your project has compiler errors at the time the Haxe Language Server is started, or the provided `.hxml` is just not suitable for building, you will see something like this instead:

 [[images/completion-cache/bad.png]]